blockchainofthings/CatenisAPIClientWPPlugin/README.md

 # Catenis API Client for WordPress

-Provides a way to use the Catenis Enterprise services from within WordPress.
+Provides a way to use the Catenis services from within WordPress.

-This release (2.2.0) uses version 4.1 of the Catenis API PHP client library and targets version 0.10 of the Catenis Enterprise API.
+This release (2.2.0) uses version 4.1 of the Catenis API PHP client library and targets version 0.10 of the Catenis API.

 ## Description

-Catenis API Client for WordPress enables (JavaScript) code on WordPress pages to interact with the Catenis Enterprise API.
+Catenis API Client for WordPress enables (JavaScript) code on WordPress pages to interact with the Catenis API.

 ### Enabling the Catenis API client